ergo70/TRAKTOR/grafana/INSTALL.md

 # How to install the example dashboard in Grafana

 This example dashboard works with the cluster built in the [tutorial](https://github.com/ergo70/TRAKTOR/blob/main/doc/TRAKTOR_tutorial.md).
+It assumes that Grafana is running on the same host than the TRAKTOR tutorial cluster.
+If not, you have to adapt Allowed Hosts and the URLs in the dashboard accordingly.

 ## Create a datasource